ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 As a final performance note, the faux pivot facet approach doesn't really lighten the Solr server load, it just collapses what would otherwise be multiple queries into one query.

+## Conclusion

-So, all in all, if reducing the number of round trips between a web application and Solr for single search is the goal, and you need pivot facets in a pre-4.0 Solr, this may well be the ticket.
+Reflecting on the above method, pivot facets are possible in Solr 1.4.1 at a cost of *n* separate queries, where *n* is the number of levels in the decision tree.
+So, if reducing the number of round trips between a web application and Solr is the goal, and you need pivot facets in a pre-4.0 Solr, this may well be the ticket.

 [distributed]: http://wiki.apache.org/solr/DistributedSearch
 [ex_facets]: http://wiki.apache.org/solr/SimpleFacetParameters#Multi-Select_Faceting_and_LocalParams